 I have been an RN for 12 years.
 I started my career in Med-Surg specializing in oncology, caring for marrow transplant patients.
 As my own family grew, I decided to step away from bedside nursing and worked as a triage nurse in a call center close to home.
 This position had satisfying aspects, primarily when I could provide advice and reassurance to patients after hours.
 However, I sorely missed taking care of oncology patients.
-I missed the long-term relationships with patients and families, being able to make a difference rather than merely make a living, and the unique joy of sharing the celebrations of small but significant steps towards recovery.
-Consequently, I sought a role in which I could practice ‘hands-on’ nursing while having sufficient time for my family.
+I missed the long-term relationships with patients and families, being able to make a difference rather than merely make a living, and the unique joy of sharing the celebrations of small but significant steps toward recovery.
+Consequently, I sought a role where I could practice ‘hands-on’ nursing while having sufficient time for my family.
 I have found this in my new role as a Nurse Coordinator in the Radiation Oncology Department at Stanford.
 I am very excited at the prospect of serving oncology patients four days a week in an outpatient setting.

 I now hope to earn the MSN degree at XXXX University to maximize my utility in the profession, enhancing the practical skills and knowledge acquired to date, allowing me to exercise leadership and training roles in the future, and serve my patients more fully as my career progresses in Oncology Nursing.
 Caring for patients with cancer is my permanent focus and what I know best.
 I am also drawn by the Catholic and Jesuit ethos and the excellent ranking, facilities, and exceptionally well-qualified and experienced faculty.
 The program's flexibility and the opportunity to use my working day as practicum hours make the program the perfect fit for my purposes.
 I seek a challenging but supportive academic environment and am sure, from those I have met from UXX to date, that this will be provided.